surfdemon/mind-body-care/README.md

   There are performance issues on both desktop and mobile but these are outside the scope of this project.

+  The site has been tested in Chrome, Safari, and Firefox on an iPad Mini, iPad Pro, Macbook Air and Mac Mini.

+  There was a glitch noticed with the modal that holds the contact form.
+When clicking submit, the form data was sent to the CodeInstitute form dump url.
+However, the modal stayed open on the page.

+  This was fixed by adding data-bs-dismiss="modal" to the submit button.

 ### Validation

  HTML validation has been done with [Validator.w3.org](https://validator.w3.org/) and there are no errors or warnings.